British Steam merchant

 |Notes on event|

-At 02.08 hours on 19 Aug 1941, U-559 fired a salvo of four torpedoes at the convoy OG-71 about 600 miles west of Ushant, observed one hit and heard one double and one single detonation.
-The assessment of the BdU was that two ships of 17.000 grt had been sunk and another ship of 7000 grt damaged.
+At 02.08 hours on 19 August 1941, U-559 fired a salvo of four torpedoes at the convoy OG-71 about 600 miles west of Ushant, observed one hit and heard one double and one single detonation.
+The assessment of the BdU was that two ships of 17,000 grt had been sunk and another ship of 7000 grt damaged.
 In fact, only the Alva (Master Cyril Spenser Palmer) was sunk in this attack.
-One gunner was lost.
+One crew member was lost.

-The master, nine crew members and three gunners were picked up by the Clonlara, but eight of them died when this vessel was sunk by U-564 (Suhren) on 22 August.
-Eleven other crew members were picked up by the Empire Oak, which was sunk by the same U-boat later on 22 August.
-The crew members from the Alva survived and were picked up by HMS Campanula (K 18) (LtCdr R.V.E.
-Case, DSC, RNR), transferred to HMS Velox (D 34) (LtCdr E.G. Roper, DSC, RN) and landed at Gibraltar on 25 August.
+The master, ten crew members and two gunners were picked up by the Clonlara, but nine of them died when this vessel was sunk by U-564 (Suhren) on 22 August.
+The survivors were picked up by HMS Campion (K 108) (LtCdr A. Johnson, RNVR) and landed at Gibraltar on 24 August.
+Eight crew members and three gunners were picked up by the Empire Oak which was sunk by the same U-boat later on 22 August.
+Four shipwrecked men from Alva were lost and the survivors picked up by HMS Campanula (K 18) (LtCdr R.V.E.
+Case, DSC, RD, RNR), transferred to HMS Velox (D 34) (LtCdr E.G. Roper, DSC, RN) and landed at Gibraltar on 25 August.

 If you can help us with any additional information on this vessel then please contact us.